voxpupuli/puppet-metche/README.md

 ## Development

 [Feel free to contribute](https://github.com/voxpupuli/puppet-metche/).
 I'm not a big fan of centralized services like GitHub but I used it to permit easy pull-requests, so show me that's a good idea!

+## Authors

+This module got migrated from sbadia to Vox Pupuli